TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_tutorial.rst

 --------

 Give us your opinion.
 Send your questions, inquires, anything to developer(s): `info@aquaduct.pl <info@aquaduct.pl>`_.
-This are couple of questions that might be useful to form your opinion.
+There are couple of questions that might be useful to form your opinion.

 #.
 What do you like in *Valve* and *Aqua-Duct*?
 #.
 What do you do not like in *Valve* or *Aqua-Duct*?